 Description

-Large quatrefoil-shaped basin with cable-moulded edge.
-4 lions-head spouts at the corners drain into semicircular overflow basins.
-In the centre a tall Corinthian column on an octagonal base with alternate sides projecting; from them project stone water spouts.
-The sides between have worn inscriptions including the legend "with joy shall ye drink out of the well of salvation.
-Drink ye abundantly O beloved".
-The column is octagonal below and round above with shields and cable moulding at the intersection.
-On top an almost lifesize angel holding a shield with the Waterford arms.
+The fountain has a large quatrefoil-shaped basin with a cable-moulded edge and four lion-head spouts at the corners that drain into semicircular overflow basins.
+At the center stands a tall Corinthian column on an octagonal base, with alternate sides projecting to accommodate stone water spouts.
+The sides of the column are inscribed with worn text, including the phrase "with joy shall ye drink out of the well of salvation.
+Drink ye abundantly O beloved."
+The column is octagonal at the base and round above, adorned with shields and cable moulding where they meet.
+At the top, there is an almost lifesize angel holding a shield displaying the Waterford arms.

-The column was renewed following storm damage in 1868.
+The column was renewed after sustaining storm damage in 1868.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.